 I admire the skill of your medical team and was excited to learn more about the medical community.
 This training expanded my understanding of how to better care for my dear clients and communicate with those honored experts.
 This comes in most helpful when serving clients who choose a hospital setting.
 The staff knowing I am also a CNA creates a unifying element.

-Providing medical care is outside of Kate's scope of practice while serving you in the role of doula.
-However, she is available for hire providing postpartum care as a certified caregiver on an as needed basis.
+Providing medical care is outside of my scope of practice while serving you in the role of doula.
+However, I am available for hire providing postpartum care as a certified caregiver on an as needed basis.

 EXPERIENCE & Getting to know Kate

 I had a rough childhood.
 I remember attending 10 different schools before sixth grade, lived in a home with only two books (one edition of the Bererstain Bears and the other, stacks of TV Guides), and a mother who was exhausted from a lifetime of trauma making regular drug use and a home full of strangers a common event.
 All that created a child who became a care-taker as my primary role in my household.
 Obviously, this is not healthy.